Globular Amphora culture

 The Globular Amphora culture (GAC, de (KAK); c.
 3400–2800 BC, is an archaeological culture in Central Europe.
 Marija Gimbutas assumed an Indo-European origin, though this is contradicted by newer genetic studies that show a connection to the earlier wave of Early European Farmers rather than to Western Steppe Herders from the Ukrainian and south-western Russian steppes.

-The GAC preceded the Corded Ware culture in its central area.
+The Globular Amphora culture preceded the Corded Ware culture in its central area.
 Somewhat to the south and west, it was bordered by the Baden culture.
 To the northeast was the Narva culture.
 It occupied much of the same area as the earlier Funnelbeaker culture.
 The name was coined by Gustaf Kossinna because of the characteristic pottery, globular-shaped pots with two to four handles.

 Extent

 The Globular Amphora culture was located in an area defined by the Elbe catchment on the west and that of the Vistula on the east, extending southwards to the middle Dniester and eastwards to reach the Dnieper.
 West of the Elbe, some globular amphorae are found in megalithic graves.
 The GAC finds in the steppe area are normally attributed to a rather late expansion between 2950 and 2350 cal.
 BC from a centre in Wolhynia and Podolia.

 Despite several minor regional to local differences, in the GAC distribution, there are two main GAC-groups; the groups are distinguished by their networks, as recently pointed out by Johannes Müller.
 The eastern group (the Vistula-Podolia network) share specific pottery sub-types and the exploitation of Krzemionki silex.
 The western groups (the Elbe network) share a pottery with elements of other archaeological groups (such as Funnel Beaker) and the presence Neck-comb axes (German: Nackenkammäxte), a special variant of stone battle axes.